stefan-hoeck/idris2-ilex/README.md

 an unescaped closing quote, we end quoted string recognition and append the recognized, concatenated string to the list of tokens.

-Here are the necessary utilities and token maps:
+Here are the necessary utilities and token map:

 ```idris
 closeStr : QSTCK q -> F1 q QST